google/highway/README.md

 *   Access to platform-specific intrinsics is necessary for acceptance in performance-critical projects.
-We provide conversions to and from intrinsics to allow utilizing specialized platform-specific functionality such as `MPSADBW`, and simplify incremental porting of existing code.
+We provide conversions to and from intrinsics to allow utilizing specialized platform-specific functionality, and simplify incremental porting of existing code.

 *   The core API should be compact and easy to learn.
 We provide only the few dozen operations which are necessary and sufficient for most of the 150+